roymasad/watchtester/README.md

 * Always check Logcat in android studio for error messages

 PS:
+* Place your correct android app firebase google-services.json file in the /app folder (make sure realtime database is enabled)
 * Remember to fill in your own OneSignal App ID.
 * You have to pair the Bluetooth devices you want to test inter Bluetooth communication with